 From here the eastern flank of the Matterhorn faces directly towards you.
 The result is an almost perfectly triangular mountain.
 Rising over a series of rocky ridges, the Matterhorn towers over the remnants of a glacier.

-The views from the cable car station are great, but to get and even better feel for the area follow the Matterhorn Glacier Trail down to Schwarzsee.
+The views from the cable car station are great, but to get an even better feel for the area, follow the Matterhorn Glacier Trail down to Schwarzsee.
 It’s an easy but magnificent 2-hour and 30-minute walk.

 The details can be found on our best hikes in Zermatt guide.